What is the Taipei Bus?

 Hours of Operation

 Each bus company has a different schedule for each route.
-In general, the first busses depart around 5AM and the last busses around 12AM midnight.
+In general, the first busses depart around 5AM and the last busses between 10PM and 12AM midnight.

 To view specific information about line and route info, and to visit the Taipei eBus Website, click here.